 The Boston Cooking-School Cook Book (1916)

-An inverted cake pan or disposable aluminum pan can be substituted for the old time dripping pan called for in the following wafer recipes.
+An inverted cake pan can be substituted for the old fashioned dripping pan called for in the following wafer recipes.
 Or, you use an electric waffle maker.

 1/4 cup butter, 1/2 cup powdered sugar, 1/4 cup milk, 7/8 cup flour, 1/2 teaspoon vanilla.
 Cream the butter, add sugar gradually, and milk drop by drop; then add flour and flavoring.